Precision-Medical-Imaging-Group/HOPE-Grant-Sup/docs/index.md

 The backend of the web application transfers the uploaded files to an Amazon S3 bucket.
 This S3 bucket acts as an intermediary storage solution, or “proxy location,” facilitating data flow between the web platform and the machine learning model.
 The backend polls a designated S3 folder within this bucket to retrieve prediction results, which will be generated later in the workflow (see Step 7).

 ### 3. Model Invocation via SageMaker Endpoint
 The backend of the web application initiates the model by calling an Amazon SageMaker endpoint.
-This invocation includes the S3 location of the user’s files and the unique identifier of the model to be employed in analysis.
+This invocation includes the S3 location of the user’s files and the unique identifier of the model to be employed in the analysis.

 ### 4. Data Download to Model Input Directory
-Upon invocation, a file downloader script embedded in the model’s entrypoint retrieves the user-uploaded files from the S3 bucket and saves them in a local `/input` directory for processing.
+Upon invocation, a file downloader script embedded in the model’s entry point retrieves the user-uploaded files from the S3 bucket and saves them in a local `/input` directory for processing.

 ### 5. Model Processing
 The BraTS model is triggered, producing segmentation results based on the uploaded MRI data.
 These outputs are stored in a local `/output` directory.